When searching for real estate in Ecuador, one word will often pop up in the home listings, “anti-cresis”.

 I know what you’re thinking, what the heck is that?

 Why would an owner of a property do this?
 You have to understand the financial-environment of Ecuador.
-Like most developing countries, credit is not readily available, nor cheap.
+Like most developing countries, credit is not readily available, nor do they have companies with a website where one could easily sell their home for the right price.
 Sometimes the owner is strapped for cash and decides to do this, a quick way to get significant cash without selling a property.

 The grave danger for the “buyer” in this type of agreement is that often, when arriving at the end of a contract, the owner simply doesn’t have the money to return, and in many cases collateral is not used (and besides, the Ecuador legal system is not quick or particularly effective).
 Buyers beware on this one; I don’t recommend doing this unless you really know what you are doing.

 Apart from financial issues you should also take time to make sure the house is appropriate for living.
 In the USA I order pest inspection run by White Horse Pest Management – Bed Bug Extermination Phoenix to make sure the house is worth buying.